kubeflow/kubeflow/README.md

 # Kubeflow

 The Kubeflow project is dedicated to making Machine Learning on Kubernetes easy, portable and scalable.
-Contained in this repository are:
+Our goal is **not** to recreate other services, but to provide a straightforward way for spinning up best of breed OSS solutions.
+Contained in this repository are manifests for creating:

-* JupyterHub to create & manage interactive Jupyter notebooks
+* A JupyterHub to create & manage interactive Jupyter notebooks
 * A Tensorflow Custom Resource (CRD) that can be configured to use CPUs or GPUs, and adjusted to the size of a cluster with a single setting
 * A Tensorboard instance
 * A TF Serving container